revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 __Alignment__: Multiple sequence alignment.

-__Time-like tree__: Phylogeny with branch lengths measured in units of time.
+__timetree__: Phylogeny with branch lengths measured in units of time.
 If the leaves have been sampled at the same time, for example, at the present, a time-tree is ultrametric.

-__Branch length tree__: Phylogeny with branch lengths measured in expected numbers of substitutions.
-Usually, branch length trees are obtained from a phylogenetic analysis of an alignment.
+__Branch-length tree__: Phylogeny with branch lengths measured in expected numbers of substitutions.
+Usually, branch-length trees are obtained from a phylogenetic analysis of an alignment.

 __Calibration__: Absolute node calibration; an estimate of the age of a node of a timetree.
 This is usually associated with a prior describing the uncertainty associated to this node age.